Listen to this article.

 Kava is an extract made from a plant native called Ava Root, Ava, or Awa in the Western Pacific Islands.

-Some makers of this supplement claim to treat and lower anxiety ( most commonly used ), stress, a sleeping disorder like insomnia but there have never been any good scientific reports to back up these claims.
+Some makers of this supplement claim to treat and lower anxiety (most commonly used), stress, and a sleeping disorder like insomnia but there have never been any good scientific reports to back up these claims.

-According to NCCIH, the overdose of kava supplements may have been linked to liver or kidney damage or even failure.
-Be extra careful if the individual has Parkinson’s disease, blood disorders or being moody all time.
+According to NCCIH, the overdose of kava supplements may have been linked to liver or kidney damage, and even organ failure.
+Be extra careful if the individual has Parkinson’s disease, blood disorders, or is moody all time.

-This supplement if taking in and unprescribed in excess may also cause digestive problems, dizziness, mouth numbness, reduction of visions, loss of balance and skin rashes.
+This supplement if taken unprescribed in excess may also cause digestive problems, dizziness, mouth numbness, reduction of visions, loss of balance, and skin rashes.

 6. Multivitamins and minerals